Tag Archives: nyc landmarks

 red fire and police call box

 I noticed the other day after brewing my favorite coffee at home that we still have all these red fire police call box all over New York City.
-In this age of the internet and high technology where everybody can just pull out their mobile phones and contact the fire department of the police.
+In this age of the internet and high technology where everybody can just pull out their mobile phones and contact the fire department or the police.
 Some years ago during the Giuliani and Bloomberg NYC government administration there were plans to remove these beautiful landmarks.
 But, many opposed to the law.
 And it makes sense, how about if the internet goes down? no smart phones or any new medium of communication?
 At…

 Read more